oslabs-beta/Morpheus/DEV_README.md

    4a.
 Navigate to `nextui` -> `api` -> `aws-bedrock` -> `route.ts`
    4b.
 Within the `export async function GET(req: Request)` function, comment out the AWS Bedrock API call block 4c.
 Uncomment the dummy data block and save the file

+## OpenAI Setup

+1. Log In: Visit the OpenAI platform and either create a new account or log in if you already have one: https://openai.com/index/openai-api/
+2. API Key Page: Navigate to the API Keys section found in the Dashboard: https://platform.openai.com/api-keys
+3. Generate API Key: Click on "Create new secret key" to generate a new API key.
+4. Copy and Insert Your Key: Once the API key is generated, make sure to copy it securely.
+Finally, add the key to the `.env.local` file you created in Step 3 of AWS Setup.

+- For more information, go to: https://platform.openai.com/docs/overview

 # Setting Up Development Environment